lucastvms/lucastvms.github.io/_posts/2019-11-12-data-analysis-practical-part-1.md

 }
 ```

-##### The recall can answer the following question: What proportion of actual positives was identified correctly?, then we can define recall as follows.
+##### The recall can answer the following question: What proportion of actual positives was identified correctly?.

 ### [F - Measure](https://www.rdocumentation.org/packages/PerfMeas/versions/1.2.1/topics/F.measures):
 ```r